programmfabrik/easydb-test-suite/README.md

 ---

 Now we will establish the Jenkins projects which will automate the testing for us.
-We will create exactly 5 projects, which will be responsible for updating our easydb instance, reseting clearing the schema and dropping the database and restarting the server, and runnning on 3 different browser (Chrome, IE, and Firefox).
+We will create exactly 5 projects, which will be responsible for updating our easydb instance, reseting clearing the schema and dropping the database and restarting the server, and runnning on 4 different browser (Chrome, IE, Edge, and Firefox).
 To establish these projects, follow these steps.

 1. Go to Jenkins at [http://localhost:8080](http://localhost:8080)